Egypt, Qatar trade barbs in dispute over Libya strikes

-CAIRO Qatar has recalled its ambassador from Cairo after an Egyptian diplomat accused the Doha government of supporting terrorism in a dispute over Egyptian air strikes on Islamic State targets in Libya.
+CAIRO A senior Egyptian diplomat on Thursday accused Qatar of supporting terrorism after Qatar recalled its ambassador from Cairo in a dispute over Egyptian air strikes on Islamic State targets in Libya.

-Egyptian warplanes bombed sites in Libya on Monday in response to the beheading of 21 Egyptian Christians by Islamic State militants there.
+Egyptian jets bombed sites in Libya on Monday hours in response to the beheading of 21 Egyptian Christians by Islamic State militants there.

 The Arab League expressed its "complete understanding" over the Egyptian action and threw its weight behind Cairo's call for a lifting of the arms embargo on the Libyan army.

-But at an Arab League meeting on Wednesday, Qatar said it had reservations over the attack.
+But at a subsequent Arab League meeting, Qatar expressed reservations over the attack.

-Qatari foreign ministry official Saad bin Ali al-Muhannadi said unilateral military action on another member could harm innocent civilians and would also give an advantage to one side in Libya's conflict, he said.
+The state news agency QNA had said earlier that Qatar had recalled its ambassador to Egypt, reviving a diplomatic row following a recent improvement in relations.

-His comments drew swift condemnation from the Egyptian envoy to the league, Tareq Adel, who said they showed Doha "supports terrorism," according to the Egyptian news agency MENA.
+Qatari foreign ministry official Saad bin Ali al-Muhannadi told the meeting his government had misgivings on unilateral military action on another member that could harm innocent civilians.
+It would also give an advantage to one side in Libya's conflict, he said.

-Qatar's state news agency QNA reported later that Doha recalled its ambassador to Egypt for consultations.
-The developments revived a diplomatic row between the two countries following a recent improvement in relations.
+The Qatari reservations drew swift condemnation from the Egyptian envoy to the league, Tareq Adel, who said they showed s Doha "supports terrorism," according to Egyptian news agency MENA.

-"These accusations are baseless, distort the truth and ignore the sincere efforts Qatar has exerted with its GCC neighbours to combat terrorism and extremism on all its levels," GCC secretary-general Abdullatif bin Rashid al-Zayani said.
+"These accusations are baseless, distort the truth and ignore the sincere efforts Qatar has exerted with its GCC neighbours to combat terrorism and extremism on all its levels," GCC secretary-general said in a statement.

-But in a later statement, Zayani said the GCC continued to supported Egyptian President Abdel Fattah al-Sisi, including over the military action taken in Libya.
+But in a later statement, Zayani said the GCC continued to supported Egyptian President Abdel Fattah al-Sisi over the military action taken in Libya.

 Cairo accuses Qatar of supporting the Muslim Brotherhood, which was ousted from power in Egypt in 2013 when the army moved against the elected President Mohamed Mursi.